top of page

 • Bronchoscopy for tumors at/above the carina to rule out fistula

-• Consider staging laparoscopy: Best test to assess peritoneal metastases (mostly seen in signet ring histology).
+• To assess peritoneal metastases (mostly in signet ring histology)

 • At least 15 LNs need to be removed during surgery